ludlovian/jsdb/README.md

 Where options are
 `.filename` - the filename
 `.autoload` - autload it
+`.autocompact` - auto compaction interval

 ### .load

 `await db.load()`

 Reads the file into memory and prepares indexes.
 All other IO is queued until this completes.
-(That sentence is *almost* true)

 ### .ensureIndex